 If this advice comes too late and you are experiencing pain in your joints or muscles, see a podiatrist.
 As clinical experts of the lower limb, podiatrists are well-suited to addressing any lower limb issues that may have developed as a result of your exercise or underlying biomechanical issues that may have been dormant or unnoticed.

 Exercise can be exhausting, but it should not be painful.
-While rest can help to alleviate symptoms, it does not do anything to correct or treat the underlying issues that are causing you pain or difficulty.
+While rest can help to alleviate symptoms, it does not do anything to correct or address the underlying issues that are causing you pain or difficulty.